Shavonne40/Shavonne40/README.md

 ## 📫 Contact

 Feel free to reach out via email at **smckin16@msudenver.edu** or connect with me on [LinkedIn](https://www.linkedin.com/in/shavonne-mckinney-81552a145).
-For more projects and contributions, check out my [GitHub](Your GitHub URL).
+For more projects and contributions, check out my [GitHub]https://github.com/Shavonne40/Shavonne40

 ---